dineshbehera/java-full-stack/ops/k8s/README.md

-## Execute the files in the below sequence :
+## Execute the files in the below sequence or `kubectl apply -f .` :

 `kubectl apply -f k8-bs-configmap.yaml`